mkucej/i-librarian-free/README.md

 ### Windows manual installation
   * A running *Apache 2.4+* and *PHP 7.2+* are required.
 Install them using a Windows installer like WAMP.
   * Edit Apache configuration file (httpd.conf).
-Append this at the end using Notepad:
+Append this and edit appropriately at the end using Notepad:

 ```apache_conf
 Alias /librarian "C:\I, Librarian\public"